-However, on my most recent trip to Europe, I evolved this a little bit further and tried the concept of keeping a story-map journal.
+However, on my most recent trip to Europe, this evolved a little bit further when I tried the concept of keeping a story-map journal.

 Using each page to illustrate a kind of mapped diagram of how the day evolved –

 In the story-map above we went to Interlaken, Switzerland and after a hot chocolate in an 18th floor cafe, with a stunning view of the mountain Jungfrau, we made two side trips –